 “During his long writing career, Suguro had always felt that a token of salvation could be discerned within every base act of man.
 He had believed that a rejuvenating energy beat faintly within every sin.
 It was for that reason that he had been able to believe, however shakily, that he was a Christian.
 But after today he had to accept this filthiness as a part of himself.
 He had to begin searching for evidence of salvation even within this filthiness ….
 There could be no doubt that a darkness he had never depicted in his fiction was concealed inside his own heart.”

 What makes all this so fascinating to me is that Suguro the novelist is a kind of doppelgänger himself.
 His biography — his bibliography — suggests a close identification between Shūsaku Endō and his protagonist.
-Endo is writing about a double confronted by his own double.
+Like Suguro, Endō is a Catholic, best known for his novel of seventeenth century martyrdom Silence (which is being filmed by Martin Scorsese).
+So Endō is writing about how own double confronted by … his own double.
 And he seems to be doing so not out of a desire to be clever, but in order to come to grips with something difficult that can’t be approached any other way.
 James Wood says that the vitality of characters in fiction derives from “our awareness that a character’s actions are deeply important, that something profound is at stake, with the author brooding over the face of that character like God over the face of the waters.”
 Suguro is nothing if not a protagonist who’s been brooded over.